tobiasgrun/tobiasgrun.github.io/assets/analyses/water_monitoring/data_description.md

 ## DimParameter
+The 'DimParameter' table is a dimensional table of the water parameters that are measured at each location via sensors.
+The table contains 12 rows (parameters) and two columns.

 | Column Name    | Data Type     | Constraints          | Reference              | Cardinality | Direction | Description                          |
 |----------------|---------------|----------------------|------------------------|-------------|-----------|--------------------------------------|